 Visiting San Gimignano

-After lunch, we headed to San Gimignano, one of the most charming medieval towns in all of Europe.
-San Gimignano has been a UNESCO World Heritage Site since 1990.
-We mostly enjoyed a simple stroll through the historic center, with its tall towers, cobbled streets, tiny cafes, and tasty dishes.
-Don’t miss Torre e Casa Campatelli, the Bell Tower, and the Duomo di San Gimignano.
-For dinner, we shared a delicious pasta with truffles at Perucà restaurant.
+After lunch, we made our way to San Gimignano, one of Europe’s most enchanting medieval towns and a UNESCO World Heritage Site since 1990.
+We loved wandering through its historic center, soaking in the sight of towering medieval structures, winding cobblestone streets, quaint cafés, and savoring local flavors.
+Key highlights not to miss include Torre e Casa Campatelli, the Bell Tower, and the stunning Duomo di San Gimignano.
+For dinner, we indulged in a delectable truffle pasta at the charming Perucà restaurant.

 Unique San Gimignano experiences and day trips: